josepwil/portfolio/src/content/pages/about.md

 After a while it became pretty apparent to me that I wanted to take this further, make a career switch and transition into the industry.
 One of the first friends I made in Vancouver happened to have done a similar thing after attending Lighthouse Labs and getting a diploma in Web Development so I figured that could be the way to go and submitted my application.

-I wanted to make sure that I was as prepared as I could be, so that I could make the most of my experience and maximise the amound I learned from the course.
+I wanted to make sure that I was as prepared as I could be, so that I could make the most of my experience and maximize the amount I learned from the course.
 To that end I decided to enroll in CS50, Harvards introduction to Computer Science.
 This was a 12 week part time course that I could do online, comprised of weekly problem sets and one final project.

 I am very happy that I took CS50, it really reinforced the programming knowledge I had accumulated up to that point and helped me think programmtically.
 It also exposed me to some languages I had not used before notably C and SQL.
 I completed the course, with my final project being an application for finding and logging hikes, built using Python/Flask.